ItaiTzur76/ModularExpressions/README.md

 As can be seen in the **OneOrMoreOf** example above, a `|` operator can be used for alternating between `Modex` elements.

 As can be seen in the **Times** example above, a `string` can serve as a `Modex` element by itself.

+## Contribute
+This is a living, developing project, so it might not cover everything that comes to mind.
+If you have a need for a specific regular-expression pattern not supported by this package, or if you find a problem, bug or mismatch with the official Regex language, please contact me using the *Contact owners &rarr;* link on [the NuGet page](https://www.NuGet.org/packages/ModularExpressions) and I will do my best to comply.
+Enjoy!